NLstn/clubs/Documentation/API.md

 - `400 Bad Request` - Invalid club ID format
 - `401 Unauthorized` - Invalid or missing token
 - `404 Not Found` - Club not found
-- `409 Conflict` - User is already a member of this club
+- `409 Conflict` - User is already a member of this club, has a pending join request, or has a pending invitation
 - `500 Internal Server Error` - Database error

+**Conflict Error Messages:**
+- "User is already a member of this club" - User is already a member
+- "You already have a pending join request for this club" - User has already sent a join request
+- "You already have a pending invitation for this club.
+Please check your profile invitations page" - User has an existing invitation

 ---